GuillaumeBalezo/A-Lamp/multi_patch_subnet/adaptive_patch_selection/README.md

 ## Results on the AVA Dataset

-Patches of images from the AVA Dataset are stored in the output-split in pickle files.
+Patches of images from the AVA Dataset are stored in the output-split directory in pickle files.
+Each chunk contains patches for 8517 images (around 250 000 in total).
 For details, please refer to AdaptivePatchSelection_CodeDocumentation.pdf.

 ##